DCT

 • Parties & Counsel:

-• Venue Allegations: Plaintiff alleges venue is proper in the Southern District of New York because Defendant maintains regular and established places of business within the district.
+• Venue Allegations: Plaintiff alleges venue is proper because Defendant has a regular and established place of business in the Southern District of New York and has committed acts of infringement in the district.

-• Core Dispute: Plaintiff alleges that Defendant’s MLB app system infringes a patent related to methods for displaying supplementary content on a second device (e.g., a tablet) that is synchronized with primary content being shown on a first device (e.g., a television).
+• Core Dispute: Plaintiff alleges that Defendant’s MLB app system infringes a patent related to methods for providing supplementary "extra content" to a user in conjunction with a primary media stream.

 Case Timeline